 While there's a strong argument for watching the Original Trilogy followed by Prequel Trilogy to preserve those aforementioned big reveals – especially for anyone who grew up on the original movies – chronological viewing is the best, and most logical, Star Wars viewing order for most people.
 For one thing, it doesn't take as long to watch as the Ultimate Order, which requires an enormous time commitment that'll be rather too much for more casual viewers.

-Eleven movies is enough for a solid Star Wars marathon, and the two spin-offs, Rogue One and Solo, add texture to the universe that you won't necessarily get from the main Star Wars movies.
-Then, if you've got the time, adding the TV shows allows for an even deeper dive into the mythology of that galaxy far, far away.
+Eleven movies is enough for a solid Star Wars marathon, and the two spin-offs from the Skywalker Saga – Rogue One (which, one of our writers argues, is the best Star Wars movie) and Solo – add texture to the universe that you won't necessarily get from Episodes I-IX alone.
+Then, if you've got the time, adding the TV shows allows for an even deeper dive into the mythology of George Lucas's galaxy.

 Star Wars movies on Disney Plus

-Disney Plus (opens in new tab) now has every Star Wars movie available to stream, including The Rise of Skywalker and Solo.
-These are the Star Wars movies currently available on Disney Plus:
+Disney Plus now has every canonical Star Wars movie available to stream, including The Rise of Skywalker and Solo.
+These are the Star Wars movies currently available on Disney Plus, listed in chronological order:

 - Star Wars Episode I: The Phantom Menace